The Queen’s Apartment reopens

 The Queen’s Guard Room

 Entry to the Queen’s Apartments from the Queen’s Staircase, also called the “Marble Staircase”, was controlled by the Guard Room, where 12 of the Queen’s Guards were on duty day and night.
 At Versailles only the king, queen and dauphin were allowed to have a personal guard composed of soldiers from the four elite companies of the King’s Guards.
-The large adjoining room, today called the “Coronation Chamber”, was assigned to them and served as a Guardhouse.
+The large adjoining room, today called the “Coronation Room”, was assigned to them and served as a Guardhouse.

 The Queen’s Guard Room is the only room in the Apartments in which the 17th-century decoration has been fully preserved, since the Queen never spent time here and there was therefore no need to modernise it.
 For this reason, it still contains the marble panelling characteristic of the State Apartments’ original condition, as well as the paintings which were brought here in 1680 from the old Jupiter Room, later replaced by the War Room.